top of page

 —John 19:39 DRB

 But Nicodemus was different from his colleagues.
 Instead of being threatened by Jesus, he sought Him out to ask further questions.
 He later defended the Lord, receiving sarcastic pushback from the other Pharisees.
-And when Joseph of Arimethea went to bury Jesus, Nicodemus accompanied him and provided 100 pounds of myrrh and aloes, helping to wrap and prepare the Lord's body for burial.
+And when Joseph of Arimathea went to bury Jesus, Nicodemus accompanied him and provided 100 pounds of myrrh and aloes, helping to wrap and prepare the Lord's body for burial.

 Prayer